What is Cal-ESAR's training like?

 - Yosemite PSAR, May TBD @ Yosemite

-Most training weekends begin around 8:30am Saturday, finish around 3pm Sunday.
-All weekends except the First Aid training weekend require overnight camping.
+Most training weekends begin are: 8:30am Saturday - ~3:00 pm Sunday.
+All weekends except the First Aid training weekend require primitive overnight camping.

 Guest and Pet Policy